GamesKnightStudios/GBBuilder/docs/index.md

 # GB Game Builder
-This is a simple example repository that explains the process of building gameboy games using the Game Boy Developer Kit (GBDK).
+This is a simple repository that explains the process of building gameboy games using the Game Boy Developer Kit (GBDK).
 This repository also includes some example games to try out!

 # Additional packages